featurehub-io/featurehub-go-sdk/README.md

 Further examples
 ----------------

-Further examples can be found in the [offical examples](https://github.com/featurehub-io/featurehub-examples/tree/master/golang-service) repo
+Further examples can be found in the [examples directory](examples)